nues007/teamwork/README.md

 # Teamwork
-Teamwork is an internal social network for employees of an organisation or company
+Teamwork is an internal social network for employees of an organisation or company (under contruction )